Mary Pinchot Meyer: Relationship with Kennedy

-In a 2008 interview with author Peter Janney for his book Mary's Mosaic, journalist and Kennedy intimate Charles Bartlett emphasized the serious nature of Pinchot Meyer's romance with the late president, stating, "That was a dangerous relationship.
+In a 2008 interview with author Peter Janney for his book Mary's Mosaic, journalist and Kennedy intimate Charles Bartlett emphasized the serious nature of Meyer's romance with the late president, stating, "That was a dangerous relationship.
 Jack was in love with Mary Meyer.
 He was certainly smitten with her, he was heavily smitten.
 He was very frank with me about it."
-Pinchot Meyer was a guest at the intimate party hosted by Jacqueline Kennedy in honor of President Kennedy aboard the yacht Sequoia on his 46th and last birthday celebration, May 29, 1963.
+Meyer was a guest at the intimate party hosted by Jacqueline Kennedy in honor of President Kennedy aboard the yacht Sequoia on his 46th and last birthday celebration, May 29, 1963.

 In October 1963, one month before his assassination, Kennedy wrote a letter to Mary Pinchot Meyer, imploring her to join him for a tryst.
 The unsent letter, written on White House stationery and retained by Kennedy's personal secretary Evelyn Lincoln, sold in June 2016 at auction for just under $89,000.
 The letter reads: "Why don't you leave suburbia for once – come and see me – either here – or at the Cape next week or in Boston the 19th.
 I know it is unwise, irrational, and that you may hate it – on the other hand you may not – and I will love it.
 You say that it is good for me not to get what I want.
 After all of these years – you should give me a more loving answer than that.
 Why don't you just say yes."
 The letter is signed "J."